TACC/Lmod/doc/03-internal-working.md

 spaces and newlines removed.
 Then that text is base64 encoded and stored in variables named _ModuleTable001_, _ModuleTable002_, etc in blocks of 256 characters.
 When Lmod starts, it grabs those env. vars and puts them together to base64 decodes them to recover the current state of the modules loaded.
+So when Level 0 stated that the export statement was created by Lmod, it left out that the Module Table was also printed out.

 To see the current module table you can do: